giellalt/lang-sme/docs/sme.md

  * **LEXICON TRAB** contains transitive abbreviations

 This lexicon is for abbrs that always have a constituent following it.

  * **LEXICON NUMNOAB** su, dii

 This class contains homonyms, which are both abbrs for which numerals are complements and normal words.
 The abbreviation usage is less common and thus only the occurences in the middle of the sentence can be considered as true cases.

+# North Saami acronyms - stems

+This file contains a loop for random capital-letter acronyms, as well as two lists of common acronyms: letter-number acronyms and small-capital letter combinations.

+## The main part

- * **LEXICON Acronym-sme** divides the acros in the 3 types just mentioned.
+ * **LEXICON Acronym** divides the acros in the 3 types just mentioned.